bids-standard/bids-matlab/README.md

 ## How to cite
-To credit BIDS-Matlab in your work, please cite the [Zenodo archive](https://zenodo.org/record/5910584), which points to a permanent record of all BIDS-Matlab versions (we encourage you to cite the specific version you used).
-Example citations (for bids-matlab 0.1.0):
+To credit BIDS-Matlab in your work, please cite the [Zenodo archive](https://zenodo.org/record/5910584), which points to a permanent record of all BIDS-Matlab versions.
+We encourage you to mention the specific version you used.

 ```bibtex
 @software{Gau_bids-matlab,